leggedrobotics/graph_msf/README.md

 ## Modules and Packages
 This repository contains the following modules:

-1. _GraphMsf_: The core library for the sensor fusion.
+1. _graph_msf_: The core library for the sensor fusion.
 This library is only dependant on Eigen and GTSAM.
-2. _GraphMsfRos_: This package provides a basic class for using GraphMsf in ROS.
+2. _graph_msf_ros_: This package provides a basic class for using GraphMsf in ROS.
 It is dependant on GraphMsf and ROS.
 3. _examples_: Examples on how to use GraphMsf and GraphMsfRos.
    - [./examples/excavator_dual_graph](./examples/excavator_dual_graph) from [1].
 This is the implementation as presented in the paper.
    - Single-graph standalone fusion example following soon.